MissMwale/dataco-supply-chain-analytics/README.md

 - Extend forecasting to a category-level breakdown

 ---
-**Author:** Becky — Supply Chain & Procurement Professional transitioning into data analytics.
+**Author:** Rebecca — Supply Chain & Procurement Professional transitioning into data analytics.
 📫 Connect on [LinkedIn](#)